-The Academy oversees and plans education programmes for students with SEND by means of the Assessment Points (6 x each year) and a Provision Map is drawn up.
+The Academy oversees and plans education programmes for students with SEND by means of the Assessment Points (x3 each year).
+Including reading age assessments.

 Assess, plan, do, review cycle (the Graduated Response system) is used.
-Individual Learning Plans (ILP’s) may be used by the SENCo when appropriate.
-Children not making progress are reviewed on a termly basis.
+Pupil Passports are put in place.
+Children not making progress are reviewed on a regular basis.

-Support is provided for students with SEND by the Class teacher and Teaching Assistants, as well as the Pastoral Support Worker.
+Support is provided for students with SEND by the tutor, class teacher and teaching assistants, as well as the pastoral team.

-The SEND Governor is also involved as well as monitoring by the Governing Body.
+Our SEND Governor, Sue Illingworth, is also involved as well as monitoring by the Governing Body.

 What mechanisms are in place for supporting students’ overall wellbeing?

-The pastoral, and social support systems available for students with SEND include the Student Services (current Head being Charlotte Dunsford).
+The pastoral, and social support systems are available for students with SEND.
+Currently being led by Charlotte Dunsford, Vice Principal.

-Each SEND pupil will be allocated a Key Teaching Assistant, and Teaching Assistants are also available to support SEND pupils who attend homework club.
+Where required, SEND pupils will be allocated a Teaching Assistant, and Teaching Assistants are also available to support SEND pupils who attend homework club.